 To study for this masters degree, you must hold a bachelors degree from a UK university or other recognised degree-awarding body, or a qualification at an equivalent level.

-In order to study this qualification you do not need to be employed in an educational setting.
-However, it is important that you have some experience in engaging or working with learners, children or young people as our specialisms are all explored through the lens of education.
-Therefore you will need to be able to apply your learning to a relevant context or learning environment.
+In order to study this qualification, you do not need to be employed in an educational setting.
+However, it is important that you have some experience engaging with or working with learners, children, or young people, as our pathway disciplines (Learning and Teaching, Inclusive Practice, and Leadership and Management) are all explored through the lens of education.
+Therefore, you will need to be able to apply your learning to a relevant context or learning environment.

 This can be through employment or other means, such as volunteering and/or special arrangements undertaken for the purposes of your study.
 Apart from schools and colleges, other organisations providing educational services – such as health and care education environments, youth, play, or early years work, armed forces, business and commercial environments – all could provide suitable settings to apply your learning and later carry out your dissertation.